salivario/WeatherApp/README.md

 ## About

-This project created by angular & PrimeNG
+This project created with angular framework & PrimeNG library of ready-made components

 ##PrimeNG